 Ragnar “Redgoat” MacHaggis

-Privateer, beardsmith, and founding member of the stalwart crew of El Tiburon, Redgoat is a man whose exploits have taken him from the frigid northlands of Nova Scotia to the balmy shores of Uruguay.
-A self-proclaimed master in the arts of black powder, games of chance, and the pulpit, Redgoat’s bravado serves both as an inspiration and a warning to his faithful crew.
-With a weather eye on the horizon and more than a few unlucky former acquaintances in his wake, he sails with PDXYAR out of Port Land in search of adventure, plunder, and of course… glory.
+Since stepping aside after several years as Captain of El Tiburon, and now serving as Master Gunner, Redgoat’s talents for bravado and black powder haven’t dulled the least.
+His tireless quest for glory continues to serve as both an inspiration and a warning to the faithful crew.
+Redgoat is a man whose exploits have taken him from the frigid northlands of Nova Scotia to the balmy shores of Uruguay.
+With a weather eye on the horizon and more than a few unlucky former shipmates in his wake, he sails with PDXYAR out of the Northwest Coast in search of adventure, fortune, and of course… glory.

 Guapo del Negro

 While Guapo misses his native land, El Tiburon is his home now and the crew are his familia.
 Just watch your step in the ship’s galley, for there he is the Patron (not the drink, but that doesn’t hurt).
 In his time with the crew, he still tales tales of that cursed Kraken that haunts his dreams, but when he’s not, he’s making tortillas… the official bread of El Tiburon!